 We Must Protect Our Children’s Lives NOW

-The denial must end, and schools need to get Guard911 technology NOW.
-There is simply no excuse to not use it.
 In every emergency, “Seconds Save Lives!”
-Be sure to go to Guard911 to sign up today, and all current and former first responders, you can get the free Hero911® app to help save lives.
+Be sure to go to Guard911 to sign up today.
+All current and former first responders, can download the free Hero911® app to help save lives.